Jul 13, 2010

 Ok, in the last post I talked about writing with the door closed – bliss, painless, no judgement from anyone – not even your inner critique, if you’re very lucky.

 With the door closed, your work is not open to an onslaught of the judgment from your critiques.
-But in the second draft, you are preparing to show your manuscript to family, friends, etc, so therefore the second draft needs to be written with the door open.
+But in the second draft, you are preparing to show your manuscript to whomever will be critiquing it, therefore the second draft needs to be written with the door open.

-The magnificent book, “On Writing” by Stephen King, describes writing the first draft with the door closed and the second with the door open brilliantly. if you haven’t read that book I highly recommend you do.
-In an ideal world it would be compulsory for anyone putting pen to paper or finger to keypad.
+The magnificent book, “On Writing” by Stephen King, describes writing the first draft with the door closed and the second with the door open brilliantly.
+If you haven’t read that book I highly recommend you do.
+In an ideal world it should be compulsory for anyone putting pen to paper or finger to keypad to study that Stephen's book.

-And if they don’t disappear with the help of the delete button, you can be sure that they will after you receive some reviews on the ms.
+And if they don’t disappear with the help of the delete button, you can be sure that they will after you receive some critiquing process.

 At the end of the day, if you are serious about being published, then you are going to have to write the second draft with the door open and know that in time you must hand your baby over to the critiques, no matter who they are.